thecybernav

 Use Cases

-• Automotive components
+• Automotive parts

 • Heat-exposed parts

-• Parts requiring acetone smoothing
+• Parts needing acetone smoothing

 Limitations

-• Requires enclosed printer to prevent warping
+• Needs an enclosed printer to avoid warping

-• Emits fumes — requires ventilation
+• Emits fumes — print with ventilation

 PETG